leakless21/omoai/docs/USAGE.md

   preserve_original_words: true
   adopt_case: true
   enable_paragraphs: true
+  # Fallback behavior for empty segments
+  keep_nonempty_segments: false
+  # Prompt-level mitigation for deletions
+  prevent_deletions_prompt: true
   alignment:
     use_levenshtein: true
     enable_character_level: true
     compute_quality_metrics: true
   system_prompt: |
     You are a helpful assistant that restores punctuation to text.
+    Do not delete any words from the original text.

 # Summarization configuration
 summarization: